You can directly access any serial device connected to your Mikrotik, including USB GSM modems.

 Pro tip: take care of choosing the right protocol!
 You can try both of them.
 Default protocol is rfc2217, which is telnet with port setting synchronization (baud rate, parity, stop bit etc.).

 Pro tip: My Huawei modem reports 5 channels.
 You can use channel 0, but there are no modem notification on this channel.
 For sms notifications, signal strange notifications and call notifications use different channel.
-I had to use channel 3 with my Huawei E173/E367.
+I had to use channel 3 with my Huawei E173/E367.- run

 socat pty,link=/dev/vmodem0,raw tcp:<IP>:10000&